Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/user.md

 1...28}****

 User name transmitted in the connection request addressed to the proxy.
-This parameter is case- sensitive.
+This parameter is case-sensitive.
 By default, this parameter is set to the user name in which {{< TransferCFT/axwayvariablesComponentShortName  >}} is run.

 [Return to Command index](../../)